rbouckaert/NS-tutorial/README.md

 ## Setting up the relaxed clock analysis

 While you are waiting for BEAST to finish, it is time to set up the relaxed clock analysis.
-This is now straightforward:
+This is now straightforward if BEAUti is still open (if BEAUti was closed, open BEAUti, and load the file `HBVStrict.xml` through the menu `File > Load`):
-* in the clock model panel, change `Strict clock` to `Relaxed Clock Log Normal`.
+* In the clock model panel, change `Strict clock` to `Relaxed Clock Log Normal`.
-* set the clock rate to 2e-5, and uncheck the `estimate` box.
+* Set the clock rate to 2e-5, and uncheck the `estimate` box.
-* in the MCMC panel, replace `Strict` in the file names for trace and tree log to `UCLN`.
+* In the MCMC panel, replace `Strict` in the file names for trace and tree log to `UCLN`.
-* save file as `HBVUCLN.xml` **Do not click the `File > Save` menu, but `File > Save as`, otherwise the strict clock XML file will be overwritten**
+* Save file as `HBVUCLN.xml` **Do not click the `File > Save` menu, but `File > Save as`, otherwise the strict clock XML file will be overwritten**
-* run the analysis in BEAST
+* Run the analysis in BEAST

 Once the analyses have run, open the log file in Tracer and compare estimates and see whether the analyses substantially differ.
 You can also compare the trees in DensiTree.